From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

-Several entrance exams across the country have been conducted, with many opting for the online proctored mode to conduct the exams.
+The registrations for several entrance exams across the country have begun, with many opting for the online proctored mode to conduct the exams.

-Meanwhile, the MHT CET admit cards have been released for the PCM group.

-We have a collated the schedule for various entrance tests for your perusal
+We have collated the schedule for various entrance tests for your perusal

 JEE Mains